uscms-software-and-computing/uscms-software-and-computing.github.io/pages/postdocs/jgaglione.md

 photo: /assets/images/team/Jethro-Gaglione.jpg
 institution: Vanderbilt University
 e-mail: jethrogaglione@gmail.com
-project_title: Development of a Distributed GPU ML Training Facility at Vanderbilt's ACCRE Cluster
+project_title: Development of a Distributed GPU Machine Learning Training Facility at Vanderbilt's ACCRE Cluster
 project_goal: >
-    The objective of this project is to leverage the knowledge and hardware available within the Vanderbilt research computing center (ACCRE) to develop a prototype distributed GPU ML training facility.
+    The objective of this project is to leverage the knowledge and hardware available within the Vanderbilt research computing center (ACCRE) to develop a prototype distributed GPU machine learning training facility.
 We aim to provide the efficiency boost of training on a multi-GPU platform to CMS users and beyond, while abstracting away the highly technical details necessary to do so.
 mentors:
   - Andrew Melo - (Vanderbilt University)>